kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

        where *&kappa;* is also a (random, unobserved) parameter.

-# Model 2: Ottawa COVID-19 hospital length of stay
+# Sub-model 2: Ottawa COVID-19 hospital length of stay

-Model 2 assumes that the Ottawa COVID-19 hospital length of stay follows a Gamma distribution.
+Sub-model 2 assumes that the Ottawa COVID-19 hospital length of stay follows a Gamma distribution.
 The main inference targets are thus simply the shape and rate parameters of the family of Gamma distributions.
 The observed data are the daily hospital admission counts and daily discharge/death counts (derived from admission and midnight census counts).
-The probabilistic assumptions of Model 2 stipulates the random delay between hospital admission and discharge/death.
+The probabilistic assumptions of Sub-model 2 stipulates the random delay between hospital admission and discharge/death.

 Observed variables: